Law Society of Saskatchewan

 The Law Society supports the provision of pro bono legal services in several ways:

-• Award: the Law Society supports an annual award with Pro Bono Law Saskatchewan to recognize the pro bono contribution of lawyers in Saskatchewan to supporting access to justice for persons of limited means.
+• Award: the Law Society supports an annual award with Pro Bono Law Saskatchewan to recognize the pro bono contribution of legal professionals in Saskatchewan to supporting access to justice for persons of limited means.

-• Summary services: the Law Society authorizes short-term summary legal services under the auspices of a pro bono or not-for-profit legal services provider in the Code of Professional Conduct (Sections 3.4-2A to 3.4-2D).
+• Summary services: the Law Society authorizes short-term summary legal services under the auspices of a pro bono or not-for-profit legal services provider in the Codes of Professional Conduct (sections 3.4-2A to 3.4-2D).

-• Licensing: the Law Society provides an Active Pro Bono licensing category to facilitate the delivery of legal services by retired and inactive lawyers (Rule 717).
+• Licensing: the Law Society provides an Active Pro Bono licensing category to facilitate the delivery of legal services by retired and inactive legal professionals (Rule 717).

 • Organizational approval: the Law Society provides a process to approve pro bono organizations for the effective delivery of pro bono legal services to the public (Form C-6).